Design, what is it?

 Priority

-– coconut trees along a road
+– Add coconut trees alongside a road for a tropical feel.

 Alternative